Leverage your BBA to specialize in accounting, analytics, or marketing

 • Complete your degree as a business generalist or specialize in either accounting, analytics, or digital marketing

-• Paid 14-week internship with businesses
+• Paid 14-week internship with leading businesses

-• Gain real-world experience with an Applied Learning Project in the final semester
+• Gain real-world experience with an applied learning project in the final semester

 • Accounting courses are recognized by the Chartered Professional Accounts of Ontario (CPA Ontario) prep courses for admission to the CPA Professional Education Program (CPA PEP)

-Program of study for 2024-25 Academic Year
+Program of study for 2025-26 Academic Year

 Plan of Study Grid